Wjumperach/flight-reservations/README.md

 ## Development server

-To start BE dev server run `dotnet run from 'be\FlightReservationsApi' directory.
+To start BE dev server run `dotnet run' from 'be\FlightReservationsApi' directory.
 To start FE dev server run `ng serve` from 'web' directory.
 Navigate to `http://localhost:4200/`.

 ## Build